IHE/RAD.IRA/input/pagecontent/rad-x3.md

 Per FHIRcast, this `report` context will become the current context in this reporting session.

-The Manager shall distribute the received event using [Distribute Context Events [RAD-X9]](rad-x9.html) to all Subscribers that listed this event type in their subscription.

 #### 2:3.X3.4.2 Open Report Context Response Message

 ##### 2:3.X3.4.2.1 Trigger Events